-Sometimes it's hard to keep the inspiration when you are creating a scrapbook.
+Sometimes it's hard to keep the inspiration when you are trying to come up with ideas for scrapbook layouts.
 You might feel that you have run out of ideas or just starting out and really don't know where to begin.
-Either way the following chapters will help you.

-However if you are experienced in scrapbooking try something new that compliments your theme.
+However if you are not beginning scrapbooking and are more experienced try something new that compliments your theme.

-1) Collect photos keepsakes, magazine cuttings, colored cards, ribbons, buttons that are relevant to your topic and design a layout around that. e.g. From your holiday you might have the tickets, photos, receipts and menus.
+1) Collect photos keepsakes, scrapbook supplies such as magazine cuttings, scrapbook paper, colored cards, ribbons, buttons that are relevant to your topic and design a layout around that. e.g. From your holiday you might have the tickets, photos, receipts and menus.
 Put these all together and work out what works best for the page size you have chosen.
 Then you can begin to see what colors you would like to use, what sort of border etc. Or

-2) Decide on your color and theme from the start e.g take the colors from your wedding or blue for a baby boy and then gather all relevant pieces, photos, borders, colored card that relates to this color.
+2) Decide on your color and theme, what style of patterned papers to use from the start e.g take the colors from your wedding or blue for a baby boy and then gather all relevant pieces, photos, borders, colored card that relates to this color.

 B) choose a different theme and color for each page.
 More your photos to the page that has matching colors.

-Whatever you decide about the layout of your page, remember this is your creation of memories and thoughts, go with what works best for you and enjoy the process.
-There is no right or wrong way with creating scrapbooks.
+Whatever you decide about the layout of your page, remember this work of art is your creation of memories and thoughts, go with what works best for you and enjoy the process.
+There is no right or wrong way with creating scrapbook pages.

 Topic: Scrapbooking Made Simple